lightningbolt7/MultiplicationGamePro/README.md

 # MultiplicationGame
-This is a CS 2340 project based on <a href="https://www.mathsisfun.com/games/multiplication-game.html" target="_blank">Multiplication Game</a>
+This is an MIPS Assembly project based on <a href="https://www.mathsisfun.com/games/multiplication-game.html" target="_blank">Multiplication Game</a>

 # REQUIREMENTS